bitcoin-hivemind/testnet-canonical/README.md

 To start creating Decisions & Markets visit the Author tab:
 ![Author](/author.png?raw=true "Author")

 The GUI is still in development so the best way to see more details about the Hivemind network is to make use of the RPC console.
-Hivemind has the following RPC commands available (in addition to the standard Bitcoin RPC commands):
+Hivemind has the following RPC commands available in addition to the standard Bitcoin RPC commands:
 ```
 createbranch name description baselistingfee freedecisions targetdecisions maxdecisions mintradingfee tau ballottime unsealtime consensusthreshold
 createdecision branchid prompt address eventoverby [scaled min max]